Ever wonder what goes into becoming a better photographer?

 Frankly, it doesn’t take long for equipment to become obsolete.

 Each upgrade means a new set of controls and functions to commit to memory.
-If all of your time, energy, and money goes into procuring cutting-edge technology, you’ll never get ahead as a photographer.
+If all of your time, energy, and money go into procuring cutting-edge technology, you’ll never get ahead as a photographer.

 Instead, it’s wise to get to know the gear that you already have on hand inside and out.